2020 Southern Political Science Association Student Papers

 The Florida Election Sciences group went on the road to San Juan, Puerto Rico to present our research at the 2020 Southern Political Science Association Conference.
 We had a rocking good time (literally) presenting undergraduate research projects:

-- Anna Baringer (Graduating 2020) and Prof. McDonald The Age Turnout Gap and State Context in the 2018 Election
+Anna Baringer (University Scholars Program, Honors, Graduating 2020) and Prof. McDonald, The Age Turnout Gap and State Context in the 2018 Election

-- Emily Boykin (Graduating 2020), Jenna Tingum (Graduating 2020) and Prof. Smith The Turnout Effects of Spanish-Language Voting Materials in Florida
+Emily Boykin (University Scholars Program, Honors, Graduating 2020), Jenna Tingum (University Scholars Program, Honors, Graduating 2020), and Prof. Smith, The Turnout Effects of Spanish-Language Voting Materials in Florida

-- Thomas J. Eichermuller and William Zelin (Graduating 2020) Statewide Standards for Florida Elections
+Thomas J. Eichermuller (Honors, Graduating) and William Zelin (CLAS Scholars Program, Honors, Graduating 2020), Statewide Standards for Florida Elections

 Election Data Sciences Class Projects